container-orchestrated-devices/resource-management-improvements-wg/keps/sig-node/NNNN-pass-resource-reqs-limits-to-cri/README.md

 ## Summary

 kubelet does not provide complete information about the container `resources` specification (`requires` and `limits`) to CRI.
-However, we have identified various use cases detailed knowledge of all the resources can be utilized in container runtimes for more optimal resource allocation improving application performance and reducing interference.
+However, we have identified various use cases where detailed knowledge of all the resources can be utilized in container runtimes for more optimal resource allocation to improve application performance and reduce cross-application interference.

 This KEP proposes a CRI API extension for disclosing container `resources` information to container runtimes.